xibosignage/xibo-manual/README.md

 Where `-t` is your theme name and `-r` is the name with which to tag the container.

 Themes must exist in `/template/custom/<theme_name>` to be built.
 They are build using inheritance from the default theme.
+Sigme theme is located this template directory.